 Hasan El-Shazly (12 goals)

-In the early stages of the African Cup of Nations, Egypt was one of the continent’s most impressive teams.
+In the early stages of the Africa Cup of Nations, Egypt was one of the continent’s most impressive teams.
 Hasan El-Shazly, a dependable striker, was in charge of the front line at the time.

 He had six goals in the 1963 tournament.
 El Shazly scored another six goals in four more events, bringing his career total to 12 goals.
 El-Shazly has won his place as one of Egypt’s all-time AFCON top scorers.